Paradoxine® - Grains of Paradise Supplement

 What do studies show about Grains of Paradise supplementation?

 The grains of paradise health benefits have been the subject of numerous scientific studies.

-Here are just a few you might not be aware of:
+Here are just a few you might find interesting:

 - Studies show that supplementing with this plant extract may not only constitute a gentle way of fighting the accumulation of fat but may also attack existing body fat reserves.